 5. Financial Management and Audit

-- Proper books of accounts must be maintained.
+- Proper books of account must be maintained.

-- Annual audits by authorized auditors are compulsory.
+- Annual audits by authorised auditors are compulsory.

 - Audit reports must be submitted to the Registrar within the prescribed timeline.